squidboo/stories/README.md

 ## The Dragonfly party

 **Lila is a dragonfly.
-She can change into one at least.
 At the dragonfly party each dragonfly must present the dragonfly queen with a gift.
 What will Lila's gift be?**